 Cookware made with titanium seems to be the in-thing at the moment and can be found in most online stores.
 However, there is some confusion regarding the name because most of the advertised “titanium cookware” is actually not manufactured with pure titanium.

 How is Titanium Cookware Constructed?

 In terms of the materials used and the manufacturing procedure employed, “titanium cookware” can be classified into two.

 - Pure titanium cookware with the titanium core which may or may not have a silicon-ceramic coating.

-- Titanium reinforced cookware with aluminum base and titanium-infused cooking surface.
+- Titanium reinforced cookware with aluminum base and the titanium-infused cooking surface.

 Pure Titanium Cookware

 This type is very strong, extremely light and has many functions.
 The heating characteristics make pure titanium cookware unsuitable for everyday cooking because it transmits heat unevenly and food also sticks to the base and the walls of the pot.
 However, it is quite good for backpacking adventures like camping and hiking because it is very light and can be easily included among the cooking materials needed for such activities.
 Pure titanium cookware is durable, doesn’t get deformed by bending and it is resistant to corrosion.
 To reduce sticking, the cooking surface can be coated silicon-ceramic non-stick coating.